MartinaValkova/Eshop_ica/README.md

 (env)$ pip install -r requirements.txt
 Note the (env) in front of the prompt.
 This indicates that this terminal session operates in a virtual environment set up by virtualenv2.

+Every Django project has a unique secret key.
+The secret is not exposed online.
+You have to generate a new one for your project to run.
+Create a new secret key with a secret key generator, like Djecrety.

+Make your migrations:
+$ python manage.py makemigrations
+$ python manage.py migrate

 Once pip has finished downloading the dependencies:

 (env)$ cd project